akshayravikumar/blog/_posts/2020-07-10-python-dictionaries.md

 ### Problem 2

 Assume you have inserted \\(e\\) entries into a hash table that has the capacity to store \\(c\\) entries.
-Then, define the _load factor_ of the hash table as \\(e/c\\).
-Recall that the size of a hash table periodically increases to keep the load factor below a certain threshold.
+Define the _load factor_ of the hash table as \\(e/c\\).
 In addition, define the _compactness factor_ of the hash table as (number of bytes allocated to the \\(e\\) entries) divided by (number of bytes allocated to the entire table).

-What is the maximum compactness factor of a Python dictionary, and how does that compare to the load factor?
+What is the maximum compactness factor of a Python dictionary, and how does that compare to the maximum load factor?
 How has this changed over different versions of Python, and why?
 It might help to read the [CPython source](https://github.com/python/cpython).
+Recall that the size of a hash table periodically increases to keep the load factor below a certain threshold.

 ### Problem 3